Every autumn sea run brown trout enter large rivers and estuaries. My local rivers are blessed with sizeable runs of sea run brown trout.

 These trout grow large and powerful on the plentiful prey of the lower river.
 There they have feasted upon various baitfish and even mud crabs.
 Trout are a generalist, they rarely turn down an easy meal.

-The longer the Sea trout have been in the river, and the further they push upstream, the more closely they resemble resident fish.
-Their bright silver scales fade, turning to brown.
-Their baitfish heavy diet also start to adjust, They feed less upon fish and start feeding on the aquatic insect live.
+The longer the sea trout have been in the river, and the further they push upstream, the more closely they resemble resident fish.
+Their bright silver scales fade, turning brown.
+Their diet also changes, from baitfish dominated to aquatic insects that are the bread and butter for river fish.

 For the rest of the morning, I glanced back occasionally, and they had not moved on.
-They must of really liked that spot.
+They must have really liked that spot.
 The spot the sea runs were holding was just above the first riffle in the lower river.
-There baitfish shoals swim upstream, clinging to the shoreline where the current is at its slowest.
-I guess the sea run trout knew that so the shoal positioned itself to inttercept any baitfish the moment they hit still water.
+These baitfish shoals swim upstream, clinging to the shoreline where the current is at its slowest.
+I guess the sea run trout knew that so the shoal positioned itself to intercept any baitfish the moment they hit still water.
 I have never encountered such a gathering again.

 Best locations to target sea runs